WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Related Work

-Nevertheless, \citet{hollenstein-etal-2020-towards} highlight the importance of high precision and accuracy for ET features in an NLP context.
-In addition, it advises against low-cost models, such as webcam ET, due to low sampling rates and degradation in precision, which would propagate to all downstream tasks performed.
-Moreover, it is still unclear what best way to employ the extracted features (e.g., as attention proxies or text features), and to which granularity (e.g., word or sentence level features) they should be used to obtain the best results given a task.
+Nevertheless, researchers highlight the importance of high-quality data for capturing human gaze interaction \citep{holmqvist2012eye} and for using eye-tracking features in an NLP context to ensure the validity of the results \citep{hollenstein-etal-2020-towards}.
+This leaves the open question of how viable gaze data from low-cost methods can be for NLP applications, where lower quality can be attributed to lower sampling rates, calibration accuracy, and eye-tracker precision.
+Moreover, it is still unclear what the best approach to employ the extracted features is (e.g., as attention proxies or input features to the neural network models), and to which granularity (e.g., word-level or sentence-level features) they should be used to obtain the best results given a task.

+In short, there has been increasing evidence of eye-tracking being useful for solving NLP tasks, but the use of low-cost datasets is yet to be explored.
+While it presents methodological challenges, the possibility of collecting large amounts of low-cost eye-tracking data can enable coverage of more diverse reader populations, which can prove important to better understand phenomena, such as attention while reading.
+We follow the strategy proposed by \citet{andersson2010sampling}, which shows how low sampling frequency can be compensated with more data processing and post-experiment adjustments of measures.

+It is yet to be investigated what impact such low-quality eye-tracking data will have on downstream NLP tasks such as question answering.
+In this project, we create a resource that seeks to provide an initial look at how low-cost eye-tracking data can be used to extract word-level fixation measures and provide a large enough sample size to allow researchers to evaluate its usefulness for NLP models.